mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "There's something I've always admired about our spirit," she began.
 "We don't give up in the face of adversity.
 We commune with each other to accomplish a greater good.
 And most importantly, we sacrifice everything to do what is right.
 For years, we throngia fought each other for land on this precious ring of life.
 But at some point we realized we would all be much better off if we shared it with each other, and through diplomacy we achieved lasting peace in the senate.
 This new enemy believes themselves superior to us.
 We cannot reason with them, for they refuse to communicate.
 We cannot trade because they would rather destroy everything that we have.
 Survival will require change.
 To abandon our old lives and embrace the new, however strange and painful it may be.
 But whatever comes, we will not back down, no matter the circumstances.
 We will survive this together."

 Some in the crowd cheered, and Fajro went to pull the listener away, but Melna stepped away from him, toward the crowd as if to join them.
 By now, the beating hum in her listener was much louder and clearer, and she could almost make out the sound of a woman's voice calling amongst splashes of water.
-She caught sight of Fanla, her eyes flowing, a torrent of unspoken words.
-And it was clear.
+"Steady!
+Hold formation!".
+She spoke with fire and conviction, and filled Melna's heart.
+Melna caught sight of Fanla, her eyes flowing, a torrent of unspoken words.
+And suddenly, she understood what she had to say.

 "Behind you is Ara.
 It has long been a symbol of life and vitality, but now it is dying and there is little we can do to stop it."